 Greenhouse gases and the radiative forcing of climate.
-The warming of Earth by the Sun is enhanced by the presence of greenhouse gases (GHGs).
+The warming of Earth's surface and troposphere by the Sun is enhanced by the presence of greenhouse gases (GHGs).
 The natural abundances of GHGs in Earth's atmosphere absorb outgoing infrared radiation, trapping heat in the atmosphere and warming the surface.
 The most important natural GHG is water vapor.
 Without this natural greenhouse effect, Earth's surface would be much colder than current conditions.
-Human activities have led to significant increases in the atmospheric abundances of a number of long-lived and short-lived GHGs since 1750, the start of the Industrial Era, leading to warming of Earth's surface and associated climate changes.
-This group includes carbon dioxide (CO_2) , methane (CH_4) , nitrous oxide (N_2O) , tropospheric ozone, and halocarbons.
+Human activities have led to significant increases in the atmospheric abundances of a number of longlived and short-lived GHGs since 1750, the start of the Industrial Era, leading to warming of Earth's surface and associated climate changes.
+This group includes carbon dioxide (CO2), methane (CH_4) , nitrous oxide (N_2O) , tropospheric ozone, and halocarbons.
 Ozone-depleting substances (ODSs) and their substitutes make up a large fraction of the halocarbons in today's atmosphere.
 Increases in the abundances of these gases from human activities cause more outgoing infrared radiation to be absorbed and reemitted back to the surface, further warming the atmosphere and surface.
 This change in Earth's energy balance caused by human activities is called a radiative forcing of climate or, more simply, a climate forcing.
 The magnitude of this energy imbalance is usually evaluated at the top of the troposphere (tropopause) and is expressed using units of watts per square meter (W/m2).
 The potential for climate change rises as this radiative forcing increases.

-A summary of radiative forcings of climate in 2011 resulting from the increases in the principal long-lived and short-lived GHGs from human activities since 1750 is shown in Figure Q17-1.
-Positive forcings generally lead to warming and negative forcings lead to cooling of Earth's surface.
+A summary of radiative forcings of climate in 2019 resulting from the increases in the principal long-lived and short-lived GHGs from human activities since 1750 is shown in Figure Q17-1.
+Positive forcings lead to warming and negative forcings lead to cooling of Earth's surface.
 Climate forcings also lead to other changes, for example reductions in glacier and sea-ice extent, variations in precipitation patterns, and more extreme weather events.
-International climate assessments conclude that much of the observed surface warming and changes in other climate parameters over the last several decades are due to increases in the atmospheric abundances of CO2 and other GHGs, which result from a variety of human activities.
+International climate assessments conclude that much of the observed surface warming and changes in other climate parameters over the last several decades are due to increases in the atmospheric abundances of CO_2 and other GHGs, which result from a variety of human activities.

 Carbon dioxide, methane, and nitrous oxide.
 All three of these GHGs have both human and natural sources.
-The accumulation of CO2 since 1750 represents the largest climate forcing caused by human activities.
+The accumulation of CO_2 since 1750 represents the largest climate forcing caused by human activities.
 Carbon dioxide concentrations continue to increase in the atmosphere primarily as the result of burning fossil fuels (coal, oil, and natural gas) for energy and transportation, as well as from cement manufacturing.
-The global mean atmospheric abundance of CO2 now exceeds 400 parts per million (ppm), which is more than 40% larger than the abundance of CO2 present in 1750.
-Carbon dioxide is considered a long-lived gas, since a significant fraction remains in the atmosphere 100-1000 years after emission.
+The global mean atmospheric abundance of CO_2 exceeded 416 parts per million (ppm) in 2021, which is about 50% larger than the abundance of CO_2 present in 1750.
+Carbon dioxide is considered a long-lived gas, since a significant fraction remains in the atmosphere 100 to 1000 years after emission.

 Methane is a short-lived climate gas (atmospheric lifetime of about 12 years).
 Sources related to human activities include livestock, fossil fuel extraction and use, rice agriculture, and landfills.
 Natural sources include wetlands, termites, and oceans.
-The global mean atmospheric abundance of CH4 has more than doubled since 1750.
+The global mean atmospheric abundance of CH_4 has more than doubled since 1750.

-Nitrous oxide is a long-lived climate gas (atmospheric lifetime of about 120 years).
+Nitrous oxide is a long-lived climate gas (atmospheric lifetime of about 109 years).
 The largest source related to human activities is agriculture, especially the use of fertilizer.
 Microbial processes in soils that are part of natural biogeochemical cycles represent the largest natural source.
 In the stratosphere, nitrous oxide is the principal source of reactive nitrogen species that participate in ozone destruction cycles (see Q8).
-The global mean
+The global mean atmospheric abundance of nitrous oxide has increased by about 22% since 1750.